Discovering Influential Factors in Variational Autoencoders: Mutual Information as A Necessary Indicator

+\end{itemize} \end{theorem} \begin{proof} The $L_1$ norm expression is obvious.
+We prove the further decomposition of an entity in the $L_1$ norm expression:

-Proof is given in Appendix~\ref{pf:Decomposition of Objectiven}.
-The theorem demonstrates that the expectation of the second term in variation lower bound in Eq.~(\ref{Approximate Inference}) can be represented in the form of $L_1$ norm which inclines to induce the sparsity of $I(\xb;{z_{\encb}}_h)$ and $D_{KL}(q_\encb(z_h)||p_\decb(z_h))$ together in $h$, clipping down the non-intrinsic factor dimension to some extent.
-The sparsity of Expectation $\E_{\xb\sim p_{data}(\xb)}D_{KL}(q_\encb(z_h|\xb)||p_\decb(z_h))$ actually leads to sparsity of both its summarization terms $I(\xb;{z_{\encb}}_h)$ and $D_{KL}(q_\encb(z_h)||p_\decb(z_h))$ together in $h$, since both of them are non-negative.
+\end{proof} The theorem demonstrates that the expectation of the second term in variation lower bound in Eq.~(\ref{Approximate Inference}) can be represented in the form of $L_1$ norm which inclines to induce the sparsity of $I(\Xb;{Z_{\encb}}_h)$ and $D_{KL}(q_\encb(z_h)||p_\decb(z_h))$ together in $h$, clipping down the non-intrinsic factor dimension to some extent.
+The sparsity of Expectation $\E_{\xb\sim p_{data}(\xb)}D_{KL}(q_\encb(z_h|\xb)||p_\decb(z_h))$ actually leads to sparsity of both its summarization terms $I(\Xb;{Z_{\encb}}_h)$ and $D_{KL}(q_\encb(z_h)||p_\decb(z_h))$ together in $h$, since both of them are non-negative.
 For any zero value summarization, both of its elements should also be zero.
-Thus this regularization term inclines to intrinsically conduct sparsity of mutual information $I(\xb;{z_{\encb}}_h)$, which have been comprehensively substantiated by all our experiments, as can be easily seen in Fig.(\ref{fig:Iencoderzhsigma2_argumented}) and Fig.(\ref{fig:mutual information sparsity in DEAP and celeba}).
+Thus this regularization term inclines to intrinsically conduct sparsity of mutual information $I(\Xb;{Z_{\encb}}_h)$, which have been comprehensively substantiated by all our experiments, as can be easily seen in Fig.(\ref{fig:Iencoderzhsigma2_argumented}) and Fig.(\ref{fig:mutual information sparsity in DEAP and celeba}).

-Therefore VAE objective inclines to induce mutual information sparsity in factor dimension over the data intrinsic dimension and the factor ignored phenomenon occurs.
-On the one hand, with this KL divergence regularization, even when the number of latent factors are set large, unlike auto-encoder, the over-fitting issue still tends not to occur.
+Therefore, the VAE objective inclines to induce mutual information sparsity in factor dimension over the data intrinsic dimension and the factor ignored phenomenon occurs.
+On the one hand, with increase in the KL divergence regularization, even when the number of latent factors is set large, unlike auto-encoder, the over-fitting issue still tends not to occur.
 On the other hand, this helps us get influential factors to represent the variants of data, and facilitate an efficient generalization of data by varying these useful factors while neglecting others.

 By the way, the following theorem suggests the condition that we can use $I(\xb;z_h)$ to estimate the whole mutual information.